mfernest/SEBC/storage/hdfs_testing.md

 ## <center> <a name="nfs_gateway"/> NFS Gateway

-* NFSv3 service ported to HDFS
+* It's just Linux NFSv3 ported to HDFS
-    * Useful for file browsing and transfers
+    * Useful for file browsing and NAS transfers
     * Alternative to webHDFS or httpfs
 * Any NFS-capable HDFS client can be a gateway
-* Properties kept in <code>hdfs-site.xml</code>
+* Properties kept in `hdfs-site.xml`
 * Depends on OS rpcbind/portmapper services: [HDFS-4763](https://issues.apache.org/jira/browse/HDFS-4763)

 ---